 How can counselling help?

 Talking to a professional can be daunting at first, but it is a way to take back control of your life.
-You can work with a counsellor to build new ways of coping and establish healthier ways of thinking.
-If you are unsure of what happens in a session, you can take a look at our What is counselling? page to get an idea.
+If you are unsure and want to know more about what happens in a session, you can take a look at our What is counselling? page to get an idea.

 If you think you are ready to speak to someone about a problem you are facing, you can search for a counsellor or psychotherapist near you using our advanced search tool.